boniface193/my-portfolio/README.md

 - [ ] When the user submits the form, you check if the email is in lower case.
 - [ ] If the validation is not OK, you show an error message to the user near the submit button informing them of the error and the form is not sent.

+> Preserve data in the browser

+- [ ] When the user changes the content of any input field, the data is saved to the local storage.
+- [ ] When the user loads the page, if there is any data in the local storage the input fields are pre-filled with this data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->